Realistic Goal Setting

 As you progress through your lessons you’ll be introduced to concepts and terms which will be defined in that moment.
 It’s usually easier to grasp something when it’s within it’s proper context, so that’s how this entire series of lessons was designed to flow.

 From this point forward things are going to be more “matter of fact”.
 All the introductory stuff is out of the way and it’s time to get down to basics.

-Coming up we’ll go over the process of setting up various accounts you will probably need in order to perform all necessary tasks covered within this training course.
+Coming up we’ll go over the process of setting up various accounts you will probably need in order to perform all necessary tasks covered within this affiliate marketing course.

 Not everything covered in the next section is absolutely necessary but it is probably a good idea to have each account set up in the event you decide you’re ready to utilize them.
 Be sure to store all your logins some place safe where you won’t forget or lose them, account recovery sometimes doesn’t go as smoothly as we would hope so it’s best to avoid that whole thing all together.
 However, in the event you do lose your log-in details… recovery is an option.

 Every professional needs tools & that’s no different in affiliate marketing.

 What we’ll cover in this lesson is the process of setting up various accounts for a number of different tools & services you’ll find helpful along your affiliate marketing journey.

 This entire lesson is pretty straight forward so lets jump right into it.